 Skip to main content

+Every file in the ~/.ollim-bot/ directory and what it does.
 All persistent data lives in ~/.ollim-bot/.
 The directory is created on first use and automatically managed as a git repository — storage.py auto-commits after most writes.
-The root contains agent-facing files (routines, reminders, webhooks, spec symlinks) that the agent reads and writes directly.
+The root contains agent-facing files (profile files, routines, reminders, webhooks, and the optional tool-policy.yaml) that the agent reads and writes directly.
 Infrastructure state (sessions, credentials, ping budget, etc.) lives in the state/ subdirectory, keeping the agent’s working directory clean.
+The state/ directory is write-protected from agent tool access — a PreToolUse hook blocks Write and Edit calls targeting paths inside state/.
+See Permissions for details.

 ~/.ollim-bot/